Tuesday 19 February 2013

 So, The Big Four will reunite the "big four" (Poirot, Hastings, Japp, Lemon).
 How fitting!
 I must say this is probably the adaptation I am most excited about for the final series (apart from Curtain).
 Not because it's a particularly good story, it's absolutely over-the-top, but it can really turn into something special in the transition from novel to adaptation.

 I won't deny that I am somewhat anxious as to how the absence of the characters will be explained.
 For one thing, it's been more than ten years in real-world time since they last adapted a story together, and they have (inevitably) aged a bit.
 And their ageing is more difficult to cover up than Suchet's, both because Poirot is who he is (colouring his hair, the padding etc) and because Suchet seems to have aged less, facially speaking, than the others (no offence).
 More importantly, though, I really can't fathom how Miss Lemon's presence will be explained!
 Hastings and Japp is one thing - Hastings comes back from South America, like in the novel, and Japp could still be working at Scotland Yard (though I always assumed he retired).
-But Miss Lemon just disappeared into thin air after Evil under the Sun, and now that Poirot has moved and refurbished his flat, there's really no room for her.
+But Miss Lemon just disappeared into thin air after Evil under the Sun, and now that Poirot has moved and refurbished his flat, there's really no place for her.

 Admittedly, these questions come from a chronology fanatic, so perhaps I'm exaggerating the issues here.
 In any case, I have complete faith in the screenwriters, Mark Gatiss and Ian Hallard.
 Gatiss is a competent adaptor of Christie novels (unsurprisingly, given the brilliant Sherlock series).
 They have undoubtedly worked something out (as Hallard seems to have hinted to on Twitter).